jeyeverett/gridsome-vue/content/blog/full-stack-nodejs/part-1-getting-started-with-nodejs.md

 Follow the CLI instructions or press `enter` to accept the default input.
 In the future, use `npm init -y` to skip this step and accept the defaults.

 Execute `ls` in the CLI to _list_ the files in your current directory and you should see **package.json** .
-If you open this file in your text editor (I use VSCode, and use the `code .` command to open it from the CLI) you will see the following JSON:
+If you open this file in your text editor (I use VSCode, and use the `code .` command to open it from the CLI) you'll see the following JSON:

 ```json
 {